lee-m/CPPGM/README.md

     user-defined-literal
     invalid

-The second is the UTF-8 encoded _Token Data_ from PA1 (the tokens "source code").
+The second element is the UTF-8 encoded _Token Data_ from PA1.
 In the case of string literal token concatenation, multiple preprocessing tokens are used to form a single token.
 The Token Data for such a token is a space-seperated list of the `preprocessing-token` Token Datas.

 Depending on the Token Type the remaining elements are as follows: